Phala-Network/fat-contract-workshop/README.md

 pahlaRegistry.registerGatekeeper(0x3a3d45dc55b57bf542f4c6ff41af080ec675317f4ed50ae1d2713bf9f892692d)
 ```

 > The argument is the worker id (worker public key).
-This is the only worker in your local deployment.
+This is the only (hard-coded) worker in your local deployment.

 **First step.** Upload the contract code.
 Navigate to "Developer > Extrinsics", and select